RealOrangeOne/theorangeone.net/content/robotics/smallpiece/2017/day-3.md

 ### Update Mechanism

 During the kit setup, and students started to use it more and more, we discovered an issue in the underlying setup.
-The robot system didnt correctly detect when a board was disconnected, and attempted to connect to it, which obviously caused an error.
+The robot system didn't correctly detect when a board was disconnected, and attempted to connect to it, which obviously caused an error.
 The fix for this was to clear the list of boards every time the robot restarted, but this required changing to each Pi, and we had no update mechanism.

-The way we handled updating was to take teams Pis and power boards, connect them to a display, and install the new software manually.
+The way we handled updating was to take teams Pi's and power boards, connect them to a display, and install the new software manually.
 This was simple as we distribute everything as a `.deb` file, but was still annoying!
 It was at this time we discussed potential solutions, including private Wi-Fi networks, and update files on USB drives, however we were never able to implement them.